 The Bluebird was acquired by Kirk Wipper and transported from British Columbia back to Ontario on the roof of his pick-up truck.
 It is the largest canoe in the collection at 53 feet 8 inches in length.
 The canoes origins trace back to a rich history of Coast Salish dugout canoe racing on the United States' and Canada's Western Coasts.
 This particular canoe would have been raced by an eleven person crew and even at its length, would have been required to make sharp turns during a race.
-The Bluebird was carved by Elder and Master Carver Hwunumetse' (Simon Charlie, 1920-2005) from Duncan, British Columbia.
-Later in life he encouraged and taught heritage, culture and traditions to both First Nations and non-First Nations alike.
-Charlie was passionately focused on the preservation of his peoples traditions, language, arts and culture.
-He was dedicated to passing on this knowledge to younger generations by mentoring young artists and teaching them traditional designs and methods.
+Until recently the Bluebird was thought to be carved by Elder and Master Carver Hwunumetse' (Simon Charlie, 1920-2005) from Duncan, British Columbia.
+It is now known that the canoe was actually made by Chester Thomas.

-The Bluebird is carved from a Western Red Cedar, the tree of choice for many carvers.
-This cedar is indigenous to British Columbia's Western Coast and became a staple for First Nations living in the area.
+Canoes like the Bluebird would usually be carved from Western Red Cedar, the tree of choice for many carvers, but this canoe was made from Spruce.
 A tree selected for canoe carving was chosen not only for its size, but also its strength.
 A tree's wood is usually lighter on its south side, requiring it to be split in an East-West direction to avoid a list in the finished canoe.
-The tree was usually selected by the carver himself, his assistants and a spiritual leader (it is unknown whether Simon Charlie had assistants help him with the Bluebird).
+The tree was usually selected by the carver himself, his assistants and a spiritual leader.
 Once fallen the tree's top section, with lateral branches, is removed as well as the bark.
 After being split the tree is carved into a v-shape using an adz (or more modern tools depending on when the canoe was made).
 Once this general canoe shape is achieved the canoe would be left over the winter allowing the wood to cure and mature.

 The following spring carving continues when the canoe is turned over and hollowed out.
 To ensure equal thickness of the canoe hull the master carver would use his years of experience and eye to judge the distance.
 He may also use 1-3 fingers as the desired width and use a guide along the entire canoe.
 Next the canoe would be stretched.
 Ocean-faring canoes were partially filled with water and boiled over hot rocks.
 Mats were placed over the canoe and the canoe steamed, allowing the sides to be stretched outward, increasing the canoes beam.
 This steaming created an elegant shape and clean lines.
 Finally, the canoe is smoothed with dogfish skin or hemlock boughs before painted.